 The benefits of flaxseed oil

-Flaxseed oil, what is it?
+Flaxseed oil, what is it ?

-Harvested at maturity, they are pressed to extract a vegetable oil: flaxseed oil, also called “oil of flax seeds“.
+Harvested at maturity, they are pressed to extract a vegetable oil : flaxseed oil, also called “oil of flax seeds“.

 The benefits of flax seeds

-Finally, they are a source of plant proteins, amino acids and fiber.
+Finally, they are a source of plant proteins, amino acids, and fiber.

 Flaxseed oil has a very good omega-3/omega-6 balance.
 It is particularly rich in alpha-linolenic acid (56 g per 100 ml), an omega-3 that even gave it its name.
-Thus, it partly meets the daily requirements for essential fatty acids.
+Thus, it partly meets daily requirements for essential fatty acids.

 This balanced ratio also gives it benefits for the heart.
 As shown by this study, it contributes to cardiovascular health.